AnyLogic

 Enabling the Elastic Load Balancer HTTPS proxy support in the Cloud instance

-An Elastic Load Balancer is an automatic distributor of incoming traffic supplied by Amazon for their EC2 instances and containers.
+An Elastic Load Balancer is an automatic distributor of incoming traffic provided by Amazon for its EC2 instances and containers.
 Among other things, it also has built-in HTTPS proxy support.
 When being used, this proxy may cause connection issues due to conflicts with the HTTPS implementation in Private Cloud.

 1. Start the normal installation routine for Private Cloud.